MGuard0303/DiCleave/README.md

 ### Use DiCleave to make prediction

+To make prediction with DiCleave, please use :page_facing_up: **dicleave.py**.
+The syntax is

+`python dicleave.py --mode --input_path --data_index --output_path`

+- **mode**: Designate DiCleave mode, should be "3", "5" or "multi".
+DiCleave will work on binary classification mode if the value is "3" or "5".
+DiCleave will work on multiple classification mode if the value is "multi".
+- **input_path**: The path of input dataset.
+Note that the dataset should be a CSV file.
+- **data_index**: Columns index of input dataset.
+This parameter should be a 4-digit number.
+Each digit means:
+  - Dot-bracket secondary structure sequence
+  - Cleavage pattern sequence
+  - Complemetary sequence
+  - Dot-bracket cleavage pattern sequence
+- **output_path**: Path where DiCleave store its result.

+We provide a simple example to give an intuitive explanation.

 We open the API and source code of DiCleave in :page_facing_up: **model.py** and :page_facing_up: **dc.py** files.
 It can help you to use DiCleave, or to modify and customize your own model based on DiCleave.
 You can find the API reference [here](https://bic-1.gitbook.io/dicleave/).